Tips and tricks Best practice guides, FAQ & more

 However, to reap those benefits, enterprises will have to set up their systems anew in SAP S/4HANA, which is a big pain due to the amount of time it will take as well as the risk involved in tampering with business critical processes.

-The deadline for migrating is not until 2027 but as a business, you should already now be considering how you want to approach the transition journey, which will probably take you about a year, and you should also begin putting a testing plan in place to secure a safe transition.
+The deadline for migrating is not until 2027 but as a business, you should already consider how to approach the transition.
+As the process can take up to a year, business should begin by putting a testing plan in place to secure a safe transition.

 It can be a good idea to get experts to advise and guide you through this comprehensive transition, and so we recommend reaching out to one of our partners, NNIT, who are specialized within this area for consulting services.

-A good starting point, however, is to educate yourself on the process ahead of you.
+A good starting point, however, is to learn about the process ahead of you.
 For that, we have put together this informative guide in collaboration with SAP Consulting Director Kenneth Vagn Olsen at NNIT.